• Skip to primary navigation

 • If you're looking to add flavor to your sauces, dressing, marinades, or soups, dried tarragon works best.
 On the other hand, if you want the intense licorice-like flavor of tarragon in your fish dishes or salads, fresh tarragon would make for an ideal choice.

-• You can whisk fresh tarragon into your scrambled eggs for a delightful breakfast.
+• You can whisk fresh tarragon into your scrambled eggs for a nice breakfast.
 By contrast, using dry tarragon in your chicken salads will bring out its full potential.

 Lastly, Pairing Chicken with dried tarragon and pairing eggs with fresh Tarragon makes for a perfect culinary combination.